jewelux/Talking-Remote-Controller/QUICKSTART.md

 Frequency entry is performed in Bank 1:

-1. Activate frequency input mode
+1. Activate frequency input mode (0 long)
 2. Enter digits using keys `0–9`
 3. Confirm with **ENTER**
 4. The new frequency is sent to the radio and spoken once for confirmation